2018 South American Rugby League Cup

-The 2018 South American Rugby League Championship will be held in São Paulo, Brazil and is going to be held on the 23rd to the 25th of November 2018.
-The tournament is the inaugural South American Championship.
-The teams participating in the tournament are Brazil, Argentina and Colombia.
-The South American Cup also includes a women's international between the Brazilian women's team and Argentinian women's team and a second division game between Brazil and Argentina, as well as an Under-17's match between Brazil and Argentina.
+The 2018 South American Rugby League Championship was held in São Paulo, Brazil from November 23 to 25, 2018.
+It was the inaugural edition of the tournament featuring three teams: Brazil, Argentina and Colombia.
+The South American Cup also features a diverse range of matches, including women's international clash between Brazil and Argentina, a second-division showdown between the two nations, and an Under-17's encounter between Brazil and Argentina.